-After almost seven years allocated to Bescot 25274 was retired and moved to Derby Works.
+After almost seven years allocated to Bescot 25274 was retired, initially stored at Springs Branch and later moved to Derby Works (at least by early September 1982).
 On February 4th 1985 25274 joined a convoy of withdrawn locomotives being moved to Swindon Works for scrapping, which for 25274 took place by the end of April 1985.

 Works visits (records incomplete).

 D7624 was the first of thirty five Class 25s to be built by Beyer Peacock.